 Some online materials are restricted to student/staff use only.
 Use your college username and password to access these resources (i.e. same username and password used for Hub)

-RRC Library subscribes to many databases.
+Library and Academic Services subscribe to many databases.
 Many can be searched simultaneously by using OneSearch.
-Others are independent and each of these has its own searching strategies.
-To see all the databases RRC Library has to offer check out Articles/Databases List (A-Z).
+Others are independent, and each of these has its own search strategies.
+To see all the databases the library offers, check out the Articles/Databases List (A-Z).
+Most databases will require your college username and password to access.

 To learn more about searching and using databases, check out A-Z Database List.